hiro2233/nuttx/nuttx/configs/twr-k60n512/README.txt

   Kenetis ethernet controller settings

     CONFIG_ENET_NRXBUFFERS - Number of RX buffers.
-The size of one buffer is determined by CONFIG_NET_BUFSIZE.
+The size of one buffer is determined by CONFIG_NET_ETH_MTU.
 Default: 6 CONFIG_ENET_NTXBUFFERS - Number of TX buffers.
-The size of one buffer is determined by CONFIG_NET_BUFSIZE.
+The size of one buffer is determined by CONFIG_NET_ETH_MTU.
 Default: 2 CONFIG_ENET_USEMII - Use MII mode.
 Default: RMII mode.
     CONFIG_ENET_PHYADDR - PHY address